 The Learning Support Department is situated in the Learning Hub.
-It is led by the Director of Learning Support (SENDCo and attendance), Mrs S Jackson, with the support of a second SENDCo Mrs Cayla Blackbeard (Mrs M Jones - on Maternity Leave).
+It is led by the Director of Learning Support (SENDCo and attendance), Mrs S Jackson, with the support of a second SENDCo for KS3, Mrs M Jones.
 There are a number of staff within the department that includes full and part time teaching assistants, the Learning Zone Manager and administration support.
 The role of the department is to support the learning and progress of those students who have an identified special educational need and to help remove any barriers to learning that they might experience.
 We recognise that all students may need additional help or support at some point in their secondary school education and we aim to put that support in as it is needed.

 We provide a number of interventions to support students who face barriers to their learning through a special educational need and these include interventions for spelling, reading, numeracy, speech and language difficulties, nurture support, social skills programmes and behaviour and attendance support programmes.

 All students who are on the special educational needs register have a one page passport which is sent to all teaching staff in order that the needs of the student is met in the classroom.
 These are regularly reviewed with parents, usually at a parents evening by a SENDCo.
 Students may go on and off the register following each assessment point and parents will be contacted either via email, phone or letter if their child goes onto or off the register.

 All teachers are teachers of Special Educational Needs and we recognise the need for students to be supported through high quality teaching that is well differentiated and scaffolded as necessary to meet those needs.
 We provide teachers with generic training and information on all SEN needs throughout the year and support them through learning walks and student focussed meetings where necessary.